 You fell in love with one of our photographs (congrats, you have excellent taste!) and now need to figure out which size will work best for your place.
+But how to choose the right size art for a wall so it doesn’t look either too small or too big?
+Read on.

 Keep in mind the orientation of your artwork.
 Horizontal format will look better over a couch or bed, while vertical format is ideal for narrow walls.